 It is composed of 80 questions covering economics principles applying to the total system of the economy.
 Some topics involved include economic performance, terms, national income, international markets and price determination.

 This list of subjects does not comprise all the areas covered by the CLEP group of exams.
-Now if you want to waive your scores when applying to a university or college, you may want to check out the qualifications set by the school and write the waiver letter.
+Now if you want to waive your scores or submit ACT waiver when applying to a university or college, you may want to check out the qualifications set by the school and write the waiver letter.

 If you’re struggling with a CLEP waiver letter, get help from our professional guide today!